classtranscribe/Deployment/README.md

 For a development build on a local machine,

-1. Obtain a `.env` file from an admin.
+1. Obtain a `.env` file from an admin and place it in `Deployment/`

 2. Build and run docker-compose